 Why You Should Have Regular Eye Tests

-The purpose of an eye test isn’t just to check on your vision (although it’s a big part of an eye test).
+Understanding how often you should have an eye test is crucial because the purpose of an eye test goes beyond just assessing your vision.
+Regular eye tests are vital for detecting early signs of eye conditions, ensuring that any issues are caught and treated promptly.
 An eye test is also essential to check for eye conditions, diseases, or damage.
 A regular test means you’re more likely to detect the early signs of a rising issue rather than picking it up when it’s well advanced.
 If available, an early diagnosis and treatment can prevent further damage and serious vision loss.

 What's Involved in an Eye Test